tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 * DC=mydomain,DC=lan;

-and then install the list of associated dependencies.
+and then installs the list of associated dependencies.

 They are stored in the web directory https://srvwapt.mydomain.lan/wapt-host/.